 APPENDICES FOR: “The influence of President Trump’s micro-expressions during his COVID-19 National Address on viewers’ emotional response”

-APPENDIX A: Statistical Power
+APPENDIX A: Statistical Power and Participants

 With this study, we took into account sample sizes from prior studies regarding micro-expressions with particular attention paid to the President George H.W.
 Bush 1991 Iraq rally speech study that found emotional response was affected by these brief displays (Stewart et al., 2009).
 This experimental micro-expression study utilizing President GHW Bush’s rally speech had two hundred and six participants with two conditions of roughly one hundred apiece (see Table 1); this thus provided our reference point, especially as it was successfully replicated (Brand, 2012).
 However, due to there being seven total micro-expressions over this ten-minute address, the power for our Trump-COVID-19 study may potentially have underestimated the treatment effect when considering the appropriate sample size.